wwpass/gluu/INSTALLATION.md

 If you are outside the Gluu container – the output is “none”.

 ### Updating Gluu to 4.1.1
 If you are running 4.x.x version of Gluu you should update to 4.1.1 (this is the latest release at the time of writing).
-Previus versions contain several bugs that prevent smooth integration with many SAML SPs.
+Previous versions contain several bugs that prevent smooth integration with many SAML SPs.

 First download updated files:
 - https://ox.gluu.org/maven/org/gluu/oxtrust-server/4.1.1.Final/oxtrust-server-4.1.1.Final.war